cjpthatsme/3D-SVG-Confetti-Background-Generator/README.md

 ## 🙏 Credits

-Created with ❤️ by [Your Name]
+Created with ❤️ by Chris Page

-Custom SVG ribbon designs included.
+SVG ribbon designs included.

 ---